 Riding on the brilliance of their seamers and of Dhoni and Suresh Raina with the bat, Super Kings wrapped up eight wins in 14 league games and beat Kings XI Punjab with ease in the semi.
 CSK’s seamers and Muthiah Muralidaran dragged the final to the last ball, but Shane Warne and Sohail Tanvir ensured a happy ending for the Rajasthan Royals.

-The IPL moved to South Africa, where Matthew Hayden, Raina and Murali combined to help the Super Kings finish second on the table.
-However, the Royal Challengers Bangalore’s local boys Manish Pandey and Vinay Kumar bested them in the semi-final.
+The IPL moved to South Africa, where Matthew Hayden, Raina and Murali combined to help Super Kings finish second on the table.
+However, Royal Challengers Bangalore’s local boys Manish Pandey and Vinay Kumar bested them in the semi-final.